Once October rolls around, and Christmas decorations begin to creep into store, you’ll start to hear a lot more about another big event.

 1. Start early.
 Follow Paul’s advice and don’t leave things to the last minute.
 The earlier you start planning and building up your email list and custom audiences on Facebook, the better position you’ll be in when the weekend hits.

 2. Retarget.
 Over the Black Friday weekend you’ll have a lot more eyeballs on your store than normal.
 Take advantage of this by retargeting people who have engaged with your ads or visited your site with more ads.
-Remember, less than 2 percent of customers buy on their first visit, the rest need multiple exposures to your brand.
+Remember, less than 2 percent of customers buy on their first visit, the rest need multiple exposures to your brand, through retargeting and email marketing.

 3. Factor in higher costs.
 Advertising costs over the holiday period will jump on average 20 percent, reaching their peak over the Black Friday weekend.
 Remember to factor this extra cost into your margins, and remember not to eat up your profits by offering a discount that’s too large.